 As a three-time “Big Spirit” award winner with the Spirits (40+), John Holmquist is the “glue” that many teams speak of when it comes to camaraderie and team support.
 John brings not only a great attitude to the dugout and on the field each game, but also a solid arm on the mound.
 Not to be mistaken as “Mr. Nice Guy,” John is highly competitive and willing to do anything that is asked of him to win games.

-Holmquist will serve as part of the starting pitching rotation for the Spirits (45+) squad after he making the 2018 season a “four-peat,” serving as an NTABL Masters League All-Star as a pitcher and once again provided solid pitching to the team all season.
-The team benefits from his incredible attitude and solid work ethic.
+Holmquist serves as part of the starting pitching rotation for both the Spirits (45+) and (50+) squads after making the 2018 season a “four-peat,” playing in the NTABL Masters League All-Star game.
+The teams benefit from his incredible attitude and solid work ethic.

 Holmquist led the team in wins in 2016 with a 2.06 ERA and nearly 60% strikes vs. balls ratio.
 John also spends time at 1B as well as OF and can be relied upon when asked for just about anything.
 Holmquist was key in 2018 during the team’s championship run, while finishing with an overall 20-1 record.
 Holmquist was responsible for 7 of those wins as he finished the season a perfect 7-0.
 John threw 536 pitches during the season and 342 of those pitches were strikes, meaning he threw a strike nearly 60 percent of the time.
 John only allowed 13 earned runs on the season while striking out 16 hitters on his way to a 2.22 ERA.
 In 2019, Holmquist asked for an opportunity to appear at the dish and for the Spirits (40+) he finished with a .750 batting average after going 3-for-4 with a pair of RBIs and a walk.
 On the hill, Holmquist appeared in 8 games for the Spirits (40+) squad, finishing with a 4.98 ERA, leading the team in innings pitched with 27.67, finishing with 2 wins and 9 strikeouts.
 Holmquist shows incredible accuracy, being a student of the game and each hitter he faces.
 He’s always consistent and keeping his players off balance, finishing the 2019 season with a 2 to 1 strikes to ball ratio.
 In 2020, Holmquist finished with a 3-1 record, appearing in 6 games while finishing with a 2.09 ERA.